golemfactory/golem-docs/docs/Ncreators/javascript/guides/task-model.md

 ## Task model

-You can use the Golem Network resoruce to do a Job.
+You can use the Golem Network resource to do a Job.
 A simplest Job is just a single task that you want to execute on the remote computer.
 In fact to take full advantage of the network you should split your Job into many Tasks.

 A single task will be run on a single provider.
 If you can divide your Job into many smaller independent fragments - they will be processed in parallel on multiple providers.
 The Task API will spawn them on available providers for you.